Endlin-Boeingstein/DirectoryCreator/README.md

 # DirectoryCreator
 A tool which can create directorys to help Free Texture Packer to craft sprites.
-This project was compiled on March 20,2023.
+This project was compiled on Octuber 23,2022.